chakra-ui/chakra-ui-vue-next/CONTRIBUTING.md

 ### Components Development Playground

-Build components in isolation with Storybook using `yarn dev`
+Build components in isolation with Vite using `yarn playground:dev`

 ## Think you found a bug?